FreeCAD/DevelopersHandbook/designguide/elements.md

 - Minimize the width of the panel as much as possible through good use of space, arrangement of widgets, and [naming](naming.md).

-- Developers should use the approriate [interactive control](interactive.md) widgets to ensure a consistent experience throughout
+- Developers should use the appropriate [interactive control](interactive.md) widgets to ensure a consistent experience throughout

 - Task Panels can potentially include enormous amounts of information and advanced settings/controls.
 Utilizing FreeCAD's custom [QSInt](https://freecad.github.io/SourceDoc/d9/d11/namespaceQSint.html) widget class, which provides a 'rolling up' of portions of the panel, is encouraged.
 Follow the [80/20 rule](laws-of-ux.md#pareto-principle), and by default only expose the most commonly needed controls/data to avoid overwhelming users with information/settings when they are not needed.
 This allows the user to expand more advanced settings, controls or information when the need arises.